-Behavioral Economics: Part IISubmitted by Berk Cleveland Rathmell Wealth Strategies LLC. on January 7th, 2019
+Behavioral Economics: Part IISubmitted by BCR Wealth Strategies on January 7th, 2019

 There are certain fallacies identified by behavioral economists that impact how we make decisions as investors, and being the emotional creatures that we are, we tend to be heavily influenced by these.
 Here are some biases found in behavioral finance.
 If you missed Part I of this two-part series, it can be found here.